mbergal/monads-sample/README.md

-This is not really something to use, just an illustration of some concepts
+These are not proper monads and not really something to use, just an illustration of some concepts.